Support Learn by Doing

 In her current role with Student Affairs, Eisengart serves as the senior financial officer for the division, working closely with directors and analyst staff to plan and manage their budgets.
 She works as the senior human resources officer for the division by providing direction and resolving complex administrative issues and is the principal advisor to senior management on policies related to personnel matters.
 In addition, she oversees the Information Technology, Marketing and Communications, and Assessment and Research departments for the division.
 Finally, Eisengart manages the division’s operations by serving as the primary liaison to the President’s office and other key campus departments on campus.

 In 2006, Joette was awarded the Division of Student Affairs’ Chandler Award for Outstanding Service and was recognized by the Disability Resource Center for outstanding fiscal and resource planning support.
 In 2014, she was nominated as one of the university’s Outstanding Staff members.
-Joette currently lives in Shell Beach with her husband, Bruce, and enjoys spending time with her children and granddaughter.
+Joette currently lives in Shell Beach with her husband, Bruce, and enjoys spending time with her children and grandchildren.
 She has a passion for movies and filmmaking, and since 2008 has enjoyed actively serving as a director on the San Luis Obispo International Film Festival board.

 Yukie Murphy joined Student Affairs in 2014 as the director of marketing and communications.
 In 2017, she advanced to her current position as the Director of Educational Research and Communications.
 In this position, she plays a strategic role in leading the research, assessment and communications priorities and initiatives for Student Affairs and has a working relationship with campus and community partners to foster collaboration in strengthening the Cal Poly brand message.
 She works closely with the many departments and programs within Student Affairs to help create new ways to advance the organization as a data-informed culture focused on supporting students through graduation and beyond.